BroadcomMFD/opsrexx-language-support/README.md

 Issuing OPS/MVS commands from OPS/REXX LS requires that you connect the extension to an OPS/MVS subsystem using either the OPS/MVS REST API or SSH.

-> **Note**
-> - Certain commands require an OPS/MVS REST API connection.
-> - The only commands that require an SSH connection are commands that are related to setting up the SSH connection.
-These commands are discussed in the section "Configure OPS/REXX LS to Access OPS/MVS Using SSH".

 Use OPS/REXX LS to issue the following OPS/MVS commands by connecting through the OPS/MVS REST API or by connecting with SSH:

   - `Show Rule Status` - Shows the status of a selected rule.